Phase domain boundary motion and memristance in gradient-doped FeRh nanopillars induced by spin injection

-In Fig.~\ref{pulsemem} we show results for a similar experiment carried out at 404~K on the heating branch of the phase transition hysteresis loop, indicated by the gold star in Fig.~\ref{transition}a.
+In Fig.~\ref{pulsemem} we show the effect of similar pulse trains at 404~K on the heating branch of the phase transition hysteresis loop, indicated by the gold star in Fig.~\ref{transition}a.
 At this temperature there will be a small region of FM phase occupying the bottom of the nanopillar, separated from the rest of the nanopillar by a phase boundary.
-The pulse trains were just as described in the previous paragraph, but in this case there are three important differences in the response.
+In this case there are three important differences in the response with respect to the control measurements.
 The resistance change is negative and also much larger than at 320~K, on the scale of a few tens of m$\Omega$.
-These two differences indicate that the nanopillar has indeed entered the mixed phase regime, where heating causes an increase in the FM phase fraction and a concomitant drop in resistance.
-Each excursion in $\Delta R$ lasts for a few seconds and ends abruptly, which we associate with the abrupt motion of the phase boundary between pinning sites as the substrate cools after the pulse.
+These two differences confirm that the nanopillar has indeed entered the mixed phase regime, where heating causes an increase in the FM phase fraction and a concomitant drop in resistance.
+Each excursion in $\Delta R$ lasts for a few seconds and ends abruptly, which we associate with the sudden motion of the phase boundary between pinning sites as the substrate cools after the pulse.

-The third and final difference is that the sign of the current pulse now plays a role.
+The third and final difference is that the sign of the current pulse now matters.
 Whilst the resistance excursions $\Delta R$ are all negative in this case, the amplitude depends on the direction of current flow during the pulse train.
 For positive current flow $\Delta R \approx -40$~m$\Omega$ whilst for negative current flow $\Delta R \approx -32$~m$\Omega$.
 This difference appears consistently, regardless of whether the current direction is intermittently switched (Fig.~\ref{pulsemem}a) or the pulse trains are repeatedly applied in the same direction (Fig.~\ref{pulsemem}b).

-It is thus possible to decompose $\Delta R$ into two contributions.
-There is a contribution of about $\Delta R_\mathrm{even} \approx -36$~m$\Omega$ that is even in current that we can attribute to Joule heating.
-The jagged and hysteretic nature of the resistance-temperature curve in the mixed phase regime makes it difficult to reliably determine what temperature change this corresponds to in a direct way, but given that it is the same pulse train through the same nanopillar it is likely to be similar to the 1.4~K rise determined from the data in Fig.~\ref{pulseheat}.
+We thus decompose $\Delta R$ into two contributions.
+There is a contribution $\Delta R_\mathrm{even} \approx -36$~m$\Omega$ that is even in current that we can attribute to Joule heating.
+The jagged and hysteretic nature of the resistance-temperature curve in the mixed phase regime makes it difficult to reliably determine what temperature change this corresponds to in a direct way, but given that it is the same pulse train through the same nanopillar it is likely to be similar to the 1.4~K rise in the control experiments.